 Alocasia baginda, or more commonly called either Alocasia ‘Dragon Scale’ or Alocasia ‘Silver Dragon’ are variants of a single species of Alocasia native to Eastern Borneo.
-These plants come from moist, calcium-rich limestone regions and become beautiful specimens that produce an abundance of offsets (corms) once established.
-There is also an Alocasia ‘Pink Dragon’ which deceivingly may seem like it’s part of the “family of dragons”, but based on leaf shape, color and texture, I doubt this type is actually Alocasia baginda—the trouble is there is limited species information on this group of jewel Alocasias—but if I find out otherwise, I’ll update this post.
+The exact location where these plants come from is unknown; however, based on the general location and preference of related species, it’s thought that A. baginda is well-adapted to the moist, calcium-rich limestone habitats within Borneo.
+Established plants become beautiful specimens that produce an abundance of offshoots (referred to as Alocasia ‘corms’ or ‘bulbils’).
+There is also an Alocasia ‘Pink Dragon’ which deceivingly may seem like it’s part of the “family of dragons”, but that cultivar of Alocasia is not baginda and is considered to be a hybrid of other species.

 Before we get to care details: I want to give a special thanks to the @northernplantroom; when I first got my two jewel Alocasias, Sowmya gave me some good high-level tips on watering, potting media and care.
 It helped enforce my research and early success with these plants.
 I personally feel people like her, good growers who freely share advice and experience, are invaluable to the sustainment of this hobby—it’s how we collectively become better growers.
 If you’re active on Instagram, give her a few likes and a follow.
 Her plants are “top-shelf” perfection — a testament to her commitment-to and love of them.